 Terri is a Qualified Neutral under Rule 114 of the Minnesota General Rules of Practice, Minnesota Supreme Court.
 As a deal lawyer, rather than a litigator, she is unique among mediators by bringing her many years of experience negotiating deals to the mediation table.
 She is an active listener helping parties create durable solutions to disputes often before litigation is commenced.

 In addition, Terri writes and speaks regularly on topics related to her practice.
 In August 2014, her book Founding a Startup: What You Need to Know was published by Thomson/Reuters and is available on Amazon.com.
 Terri served for six years as an adjunct professor at Mitchell Hamline School of Law, teaching a one-of-a-kind course she developed, The Start-up Business Enterprise, that provided a laboratory for students to simulate the creation and growth of startups and pitch their ideas to investors at the end of the semester.

-Terri served as chair of Maslon's Governance Committee from May 2003 through May 2007 and as the chair of the firm's Business & Securities Group from 2009 through 2013.
-In her capacity as chair of the firm and chair of the firm's Business & Securities Group, Terri has learned many valuable lessons about the operation of a business which she applies to help her clients every day.
+Terri served as chair of Maslon's Governance Committee from May 2003 through May 2007 and as the chair of the firm's Corporate & Securities Group from 2009 through 2013.
+In her capacity as chair of the firm and chair of the firm's Corporate & Securities Group, Terri has learned many valuable lessons about the operation of a business which she applies to help her clients every day.